-Specifies the conversion factor (i.e. ratio of sticking coefficients on the ice surface) for computing the ice-to-gas ratio by co-condensation, as used in the Luo et al. [[Luo et al., 2020]] wet deposition scheme.
+Specifies the conversion factor (i.e. ratio of sticking coefficients on the ice surface) for computing the ice-to-gas ratio by co-condensation, as used in the Luo et al. [2020] wet deposition scheme.

-Note: WD_ConvFacI2G_Luo only needs to be defined for those species for which WD_LiqAndGas is true, and is only used when the Luo et al. [[Luo et al., 2020]] wet deposition scheme is activated.
+Note: WD_ConvFacI2G_Luo only needs to be defined for those species for which WD_LiqAndGas is true, and is only used when the Luo et al. [2020] wet deposition scheme is activated.